Assistance programs Montgomery County Ohio and Dayton.

 Montgomery County Veteran's Services - Offers grants and financial assistance program for veterans and their families in need of help.
 Services offered for military personnel may include but are not limited to financial assistance with paying rent, heating oil, utilities, emergency food, vouchers, prescription medications, and clothing, etc. 627 Edwin C. Moses Blvd., 4th Floor East Medical Plaza, Dayton, Ohio 45417, dial (937) 225-4801

 A few different Dayton Ohio locations to contact for housing help are above.
 However residents have other options too when it comes to emergency rental assistance or other support with deposits or homeless prevention.
-Find a listing of Dayton Ohio rent assistance programs.
+Find details on Dayton Ohio rent assistance programs.

 AIDs Resource Center - ARC Ohio provides support for HIV+ individuals.
 Programs can be used to pay for transportation, medical appointments, prescription medications, nutrition, food and other costs.
 Address is 15 W. Fourth Street, Dayton, OH 45402, call (800) 252-0827 for intake.